JuniorDjjr/InjectorTemplate/README.md

 # InjectorTemplate
-Simple quickstarter template for injector.
+Simple quickstarter template for Injector.
 Useful for patching and modding games and other softwares.

 This project uses Injector, a high level and modern injector library, useful for game/software patching, hooking etc.
 https://github.com/thelink2012/injector

-And IniReader, an simple ini parser:
+And IniReader, a simple ini parser:
 https://github.com/ThirteenAG/IniReader

 This project was initially worked by me for faster creation of patches and mods for games not originally supported for coding mods.